What Is Modified Whole Life Insurance?

 One of the most important things that you must understand about life insurance is that all the carriers are different, and no one company can offer the best options for everyone.

 You might be wondering why we would say that?

-Well, it’s because life insurance companies compete with other carriers via price and underwriting.
+Well, it’s because modified premium life insurance companies compete with other carriers via price and underwriting.